tunmsk/nextgen-facebook/readme.txt

 	* None
 * *Developer Notes*
 	* Added more checks and debug info for possible image metadata inconsistencies from the WordPress Media Library.
+	* Added more debug messages to the NgfbSharing::get_buttons() method.

 **Version 8.45.3 (2017/07/06)**